kylpo/react-playbook/deep-dives/HOC.md

 Note: Redux's `connect(mapStateToProps, mapDispatchToProps)(MyComponent)` is also a HOC, it just looks a bit more fancy because it is also using currying.

-# Considerations when building your own
+# Some considerations when building your own
 First of all, you may not need to!
 Our community may've already built it.

 [Recompose](https://github.com/acdlite/recompose), for example, is a popular HOC utility belt that provides many useful HOCs, like `pure()` and `onlyUpdateForKeys(['prop1', 'prop2'])` to easily set up `shouldComponentUpdate`s.
 As its docs say, "think of it like lodash for React."